 The ARDP will use the National Reactor Innovation Center to test and assess ARD technologies by engaging the full capabilities of the U.S. National Laboratory system to safely walk these reactors from blueprints to reality

-Understanding time frames used in development of a plant or product is important.
+Knowing expected time frames used in the development of a plant or product is important.
 This is true whether you’re investing in plant and equipment, future patents, potential medicines, or anything involved in nuclear energy production.
 The U.S. is supporting bringing online new-tech nuclear plants with grant money under the Advanced Reactor Demonstration Program, there may be potential for investors to benefit.

-Answers as to whether an allocation to the nuclear sector in the form of uranium production is appropriate for your portfolio may be found next week at the uranium companies investor forum.
+Answers as to whether an allocation to the nuclear sector in the form of uranium production is appropriate for your portfolio may be found at next week's uranium companies investor forum.
 Registration is free to registered Channelchek users.

 The Noble Uranium Power Players Investor Forum is a virtual conference bringing together leading companies involved in the exploration and production of uranium.